meteor/meteor/content/testing.md

 <h3 id="creating-acceptance-test-data">Creating data</h3>

 Although we can run the acceptance test against our "pure" Meteor app, as we've done above, it often makes sense to start our meteor server with a special test driver, `tmeasday:acceptance-test-driver`.
-(You'll need to `meteor add` it to your app).
-This test driver literally does nothing, but by running our app in full app test mode, we make all of our [test data creating methods](#creating-integration-test-data) available:
+(You'll need to `meteor add` it to your app):

 ```txt
 meteor test --full-app --driver-package tmeasday:acceptance-test-driver
 ```

 The advantage of running our acceptance test suite pointed at an app that runs in full app test mode is that all of the [data generating methods](#creating-integration-test-data) that we've created remain available.
+Otherwise the `acceptance-test-driver` does nothing.

 In Chimp tests, you have a DDP connection to the server available on the `server` variable.
 You can thus use `server.call()` (which is wrapped to be synchronous in Chimp tests) to call these methods.
 This is a convenient way to share data preparation code between acceptance and integration tests.